tueena-lib/now/readme.md

 Features
 --------
-* Invoking an instance of the class returns an `\DateTieImmutable`.
+* Invoking an instance of the class returns an instance of `\DateTimeImmutable`.

 Usage
 -----